For HBW Subscribers

 Dear former HBW Alive subscribers,

 Welcome to the new Birds of the World!
 The Cornell Lab is committed to providing you with deep ornithological content in innovate ways.
-Launch day is only the beginning.
 Birds of the World is a living resource, with data, science, media, and features in a constant state of evolution.
 What you don’t see today, may be there in the future, so check back often.

 To start, we’d like to introduce you to the Cornell Lab and address some common questions: